First Published 5 Dec 2018 Last Updated 18 Aug 2023 Difficulty level : Advanced

 h) Optimise Queries

-Several of these speed tests have resulted in unexpected outcomes that went against long held beliefs by several experienced developers including myself.
+Several of these speed tests resulted in unexpected outcomes that went against long held beliefs by several experienced developers including myself.

 During development work, all of us will want to ensure that tasks are completed as quickly as possible.